 - Somatic Experiencing® Trauma Institute (SETI)

-Treatment for Trauma:
+Treatment for Trauma and Attachment:

 - Somatic Experiencing® (SE) ~ Psychobiological method for trauma resolution.